-The Medici family, also known as the House of Medici, first attained wealth and political power in Florence in the 13th century through its success in commerce and banking.
-Beginning in 1434 with the rise to power of Cosimo de’ Medici (or Cosimo the Elder), the family’s support of the arts and humanities made Florence into the cradle of the Renaissance, a cultural flowering rivaled only by that of ancient Greece.
-The Medicis produced four popes (Leo X, Clement VII, Pius IV and Leon XI), and their genes have been mixed into many of Europe’s royal families.
+The Medici family, also known as the House of Medici, first attained wealth and political power in Florence, Italy, in the 13th century through its success in commerce and banking.
+Beginning in 1434 with the rise to power of Cosimo de Medici (or Cosimo the Elder), the family’s patronage of the arts and humanities made Florence into the cradle of the Renaissance, Europe’s scientific, artistic and cultural rebirth.
+The Medicis produced four popes (Leo X, Clement VII, Pius IV and Leo XI), and their genes have been mixed into many of Europe’s royal families.
 The last Medici ruler died without a male heir in 1737, ending the family dynasty after almost three centuries.

 A New Medici Branch Comes to Power

 At this point, the descendants of Cosimo the Elder’s brother (known as Lorenzo the Elder) came forward to launch a new Medici dynasty.
 Lorenzo’s great-great-grandson Cosimo (1519-1574) became duke of Florence in 1537, then grand duke of Tuscany in 1569.
 As Cosimo I, he established absolute power in the region, and his descendants would rule as grand dukes into the 1700s.

 Cosimo’s elder son Francis succeeded his father, but proved a less effective ruler.
 His daughter Marie would become queen of France when she married Henry IV in 1600; her son would rule as Louis XIII from 1610-43.
 Francis’ younger brother Ferdinand, who became grand duke in 1587, restored Tuscany to stability and prosperity.
 He also founded the Villa Medici at Rome and brought many priceless works of art to Florence.

 Medici Family in Decline